aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 print_identity('Jacques', 9)
 ```

 In the end of the day Python decorators are simply functions, so it is possible to pass parameters to the decorator.
-The syntax for that, though, is a bit different and requires additional layer of decoration called the *decorator factory*.
-Decorator factory is a decorator function that accepts certain parameters and returns the actual decorator.
-Consider the example where the timing is made optional using the decorator factory:
+The syntax for that, though, is a bit different and requires an additional layer of decoration called the *decorator factory*.
+A decorator factory is a decorator function that accepts certain parameters and returns the actual decorator.
+Consider an example where the timing is made optional using the decorator factory:

 ```{code-cell} ipython3
 def timing(timing_on=True):